-I found it absolutely fascinating and I passionately believe that understanding the underlying reasons why a learner struggles and providing specific targeted support can be transformational.
+I found it fascinating, and I passionately believe that understanding the underlying reasons why a learner struggles and providing specific targeted support can be transformational.

-I work as a specialist teacher and I am a SEND Governor at my local primary school.
-Through this combination of personal and professional experience, I have a far greater understanding of how dyslexic children learn, how to develop their academic abilities and more importantly, their confidence.
+I work as a specialist teacher, and I am a SEND Governor at my local primary school.
+Through this combination of personal and professional experience, I have a far greater understanding of how dyslexia children learn, how to develop their academic abilities and more importantly, their confidence.

-I believe every dyslexic has something unique to offer, their own set of amazing strengths.
+I believe every person with dyslexia has something unique to offer, their own set of incredible strengths.
 None of them deserve to feel stupid or worthless because they can't read, write, spell or do maths YET.

 Work on the weaknesses through the strengths and, in their own time, they can learn to fly...